-The normal operating cycle in respect of operation relating to under construction real estate project depends on signing of agreement, size of the project, phasing of the project, type of development, project complexities, approvals needed and realisation of project into cash and cash equivalents and is 12 Months.
+The normal operating cycle in respect of operation relating to under construction real estate project depends on signing of agreement, size of the project, phasing of the project, type of development, project complexities, approvals needed and realisation of project into cash and cash equivalents and range from 3 to 7 years.
 Accordingly, project related assets and liabilities have been classified into current and non-current based on operating cycle of respective projects.
-All other assets and liabilities have been classified into current and non-current based on a period of twelve months.
+All other assets and liabilities have been classified into current based on a period of twelve months.